-Yttrium-based coordination polymers (YCPs) superstructures connected by flange union with well geometry were fabricated for the first time via a facile hydrothermal method.
-The formation mechanism was investigated in details.
+In this study, for the first time, yttrium-based coordination polymer (YCP) superstructures connected by a flange union with a good geometry were fabricated via a facile hydrothermal method.
+The formation mechanism was investigated in detail.
 An assembly, disassembly and reassembly process happened during the reaction process.
-Furthermore, doping concentration and reaction temperature have great effect on the morphology of the product.
-Employing this method, lanthanide (Ln)-based CPs (LnCPs) particles with complex structures also have been prepared.
-The drug delivery of the YCPs superstructures were tested.
-The drug encapsulation rate (EE%) and drug loading rate (DLC%) are 87% and 57%.
-The present study provides some guidelines for the preparation of CPs with complex structures and the fabrication of CPs nanodevice.
+Furthermore, the doping concentration and reaction temperature were found to have great effects on the morphology of the product.
+Employing this method, lanthanide (Ln)-based CP (LnCP) particles with complex structures were also prepared.
+The YCP superstructures were tested for drug delivery.
+The drug encapsulation rate (EE%) and drug loading rate (DLC%) were 87% and 57%, respectively.
+The present study provides some guidelines for the preparation of CPs with complex structures and the fabrication of CP nanodevices.